MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputactivationstate.md

 ## -description

-Specifies all possible activation states for a view, window, or other user interface element.
+Specifies all possible activation states for a window.

 ## -enum-fields